cargomail-org/grip/README.md

 #### User to Third-Party APIs

-Use a composite API token identifying the user and the client itself generated by the identity propagation system to access third-party APIs.
+To access third-party APIs, use a composite API token generated by the identity propagation and assertions system that identifies the user and the client.
 Do not use an API key, user ID, and password.

 ## Conclusion